-Intrinsic muscles are weak.
+The intrinsic muscles of the hand are weak.
 Ulnar fingers tend to be more normal and functional than the radial digits.

 Metacarpals diverge, and there is a cleft in the palm.

-The surgical correction is delayed till age of one year and till that time orthosis may be used if required.
+The surgical correction is delayed till the age of one year and till that time orthosis may be used if required.

-The excess skin is utilized to create a thumb web.
+The intervening supernumerary one or two digits are sacrificed and the excess skin is utilized to create a thumb web.

 The remaining divergent metacarpals may be osteotomized to close the palmar cleft.
 A free tendon graft is used to hold the metacarpals together.